EPFL-Center-for-Imaging/yolo-workshop/docs/sections/training.md

 ## Create a `dataset.yaml`

-To train a model, you first need to create a YAML configuration file named `dataset.yaml`.
-This file should include the paths to your training and validation image datasets, as well as the class labels for your model.
+To train a model, you also need to create a YAML configuration file named `dataset.yaml`.
+This file should specify the paths to your training and validation image datasets, as well as the class labels for your model.

 Here’s an example of a minimal `dataset.yaml` file: